TechGyaanLabs/java-notes/basics.md

 ## 20. What is the difference between `throw` and `throws`?
 - **throw**: Used to explicitly throw an exception.
 - **throws**: Used in a method signature to indicate that the method may throw an exception.

 ## 21. What is the marker interface ?
 Interface without body is called marker interface.

+## 22. What is the functional interace ?
+Interface with single abstract is called functional interface.